IanToujou/Project-Atlas-Docs/Writerside/topics/Hellspawn.md

 </table>

 Hellspawns can also drink lava to nullify any elemental resistances against the <format color="IndianRed"><img src="element_fire.png" alt="element_fire" style="inline" width="20" title="Fire"/>Fire</format> element.
 Fueling up the bar is done by left-clicking in the air with a lava bucket.
+Each lava bucket will grant 10 magma points, up to 100 in total.
+Using a spell will consume magma equivalent to the spell's base weight.

 </chapter>